 All the information you need to make a no-code website.

-Take a look and see if this is along the lines of what you are looking to accomplish.
-Keep in mind there are a TON of ways to design your site.
+Take a look and see if this is similar to what you hope to build.
+Keep in mind, there are a TON of ways to design your site.
 This is just to provide you one concrete, visual example.
 More examples can be found here.

-This process is an easy mix of 3 simple components that will cost you less than $5 a month to start and maintain.
+This process is a mix of 3 simple components, and will cost you less than $5 a month to start and maintain.

 1.) namecheap.com — You can buy your domain name here.
 A ‘.com’ domain costs $8.88 per year or $0.74 a month.